-- Shifting may be harder when the vehicle is cold, but will return to normal once warmed up. - Four-wheel drive reduces fuel economy.
+- Use quick motions to shift into or out of 4 ↓ or N (Neutral). - Shifting may be harder when the vehicle is cold, but will return to normal once warmed up. - Four-wheel drive reduces fuel economy.

 Shifting from 2 1 to 4 1